 When provisional arrangements are in place, it can help the family and the hospice.
 The hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared, saving stress at the time of the passing of your loved one.

-Is there any help with funeral expenses for low-income or uninsured families?
+Is there any assistance available for funeral expenses for low-income or uninsured families?

 The Illinois Department of Human Services has the responsibility to assist citizens.
 In many cases, they can refer you to a low-cost funeral service provider who works with the County.
 Certain recipients already on assistance programs may qualify for help with funeral and burial expenses.

-More information on who qualifies and how to claim can be found on the Illinois DHS website.
+For more information on who qualifies and how to claim, visit the Illinois DHS website.
 The maximum the DHS will pay is $1,103 for a funeral or $552 for a simple cremation or burial.

 What can I legally do with the cremated remains?
 Can I scatter the ashes in Lake Michigan?

 Illinois state law does permit the scattering of ashes in Lake Michigan.
-However, U.S. federal law requires that a scattering of cremated remains is conducted at least three nautical miles from the shore.
+However, U.S. federal law requires that the scattering of cremated remains be conducted at least three nautical miles from the shore.

 I want to pre-plan a simple cremation.
 What is the best way to set up a cremation plan in Chicago?

-Some cremation providers offer online arrangement services, which can be done from the comfort of your home.
+Some cremation providers offer online arrangement services, allowing you to complete them from the comfort of your own home.
 Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind.

 Arranging a green burial in Chicago

-The National Funeral Directors Association recently surveyed and discovered that 72% of funeral homes reported increased interest from families in a green burial.
+The National Funeral Directors Association recently conducted a survey and found that 72% of funeral homes reported an increase in interest from families in green burials.
 At present, families typically have two options: traditional burial or cremation.
 A ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than a cremation.

 Many funeral homes around Chicago offer green burial options, and Illinois has four green burial cemeteries.
 Typically, a green funeral will cost between $3,000 and $5,000.